mmistakes/mm-github-pages-starter/_posts/2022-04-30-pursuing-a-career-in-cyber.md

   - Education
   - Tips & Tricks
 ---
 In this blog post, I will try to enlighten some of the questions that a new candidate in this industry might stumble upon.
 I will build my points on my own experience being **fairly new**, therefore might this not apply to you.
 However, I'm sure that you can relate to at least, some of the upcoming points.
+This post is inspired by a talk that [@David Thejl-Clayton](https://twitter.com/DCSecuritydk) gave on an internal [FDCA](https://fdca.dk) webinar.
 <img src="/assets/images/Cyberspace.png">

 - [:pencil2: Why even write about this?](#pencil2-why-even-write-about-this)